What is Clinical Music Intervention?

 People with mental health difficulties:

-Music health intervention is an effective alternative to more standard forms of counselling, CBT and psychotherapy.
-It is well suited to clients who find it difficult to connect, express or differentiate between their emotions, or who find it difficult to communicate in any way.
-The opportunity to move, sing or play spontaneously on instruments with the therapist enables clients to channel their emotional energy safely.
-This can reduce stress, frustration and tension, improving emotional wellbeing.
+Clinical music intervention is an effective alternative to more standard forms of counselling, CBT and psychotherapy.
+It is well suited to groups who find it difficult to connect, express or differentiate between their emotions, or who find it difficult to communicate generally The opportunity to move, sing or play instruments can be a free and safe experience.
+This can reduce stress, frustration and tension, while improving emotional wellbeing.

 People with neurological difficulties: